-- Note the installation position of the shock absorber. - Pull brake line 1 out of the holder. - Remove screw 2 and lower the link fork carefully. - Remove screw 3, push splash protector 4 to the side, and remove the shock absorber.
+- Note the installation position of the shock absorber. - Remove screw 2 and lower the link fork carefully. - Remove screw 3, push splash protector 4 to the side, and remove the shock absorber.

-13.19 Installing the shock absorber 4
+13.19 Installing the shock absorber 🔦

-Danger of accidents Modifications to the suspension setting may seriously alter the handling characteristic
+Danger of accidents Modifications to the suspension setting may seriously alter the handling characteristic.

-Ride slowly to start with after making adjustments to get the feel of the new handling characteristic.
+- Ride slowly to start with after making adjustments to get the feel of the new handling characteristic.